dethtron5000/marvel_movie_graph/README.md

-# marvel_movie_graph
+# Marvel Movie Graph
-A graphml representation of the  actors, characters, movies, and roles in the
+This is a graphml representation of the  actors, characters, movies, and roles from movies featuring Marvel characters.